jaumard/trailpack-passport/README.md

 :package: Trailpack to allow passport authentification to Trails application

+### WARNING :

-WARNING : This Trailpack work only with [trailpack-express](https://github.com/trailsjs/trailpack-express)
+This Trailpack work only with [trailpack-express](https://github.com/trailsjs/trailpack-express) as webserver

+This Trailpack work only with [trailpack-sequelize](https://github.com/trailsjs/trailpack-sequelize) or [trailpack-waterline](https://github.com/trailsjs/trailpack-waterline) as ORM

 ## Intallation
 With yo :